mherr95/Final-Project/README.md

 # Future Improvements
-* Add user login
+* Fix bug's in user authentication
-* Add third-party API
+* Connect to a live database.